SoftUni-Internal/interactive-content/EN/05-SOLID/06-Dependency-Inversion.md

 | System.in / System.out |
 |   |

+We want to de-couple our code from specific classes, in order for it to be flexible and at any point of our program to change its behaviour by changing the concrete implementation of its dependencies.

 [/slide]

 [slide hideTitle]

 # How to DIP?
-(1)

-We can achieve Dependency-Inversion Principle by applying the Dependency Injection design pattern.
+We can achieve Dependency-Inversion Principle by applying the **Dependency Injection** design pattern.

 Dependency Injection allows us to use **Inversion of Control Container (IOC)**.

-Basically, it is a tool in which we register all dependencies as **{Interface} = {Class to generate}**, then every time we need a dependency it passes it to us without us specifying it.
+Basically, it is a tool in which we register all dependencies as **\{Interface\} = \{Class to generate\}**, then every time we need a dependency it passes it to us without us specifying it.

 There are 3 types of Dependency Injection and it's important for every developer to know them.